Wexner Foundation: History

 In the early 1980s, Leslie Wexner founded two separate organizations designed to foster strong leadership in Israel's public sector, and Jewish professional and volunteer leadership in North America.
 The Wexner Heritage Program was created to strengthen volunteer leaders.
 The Wexner Graduate Fellowship was created for emerging professional Jewish leaders and in 2006 was renamed The Wexner Graduate Fellowship/Davidson Scholars Program when the William Davidson Foundation joined as a partner.
 The Wexner Israel Fellowship was created for mid-career Israeli public officials.
 In the 1990s, Abigail Wexner joined her husband in charting the Wexner philanthropic vision and their roles as chairmen.
 In 2003, the two foundations merged, and since then The Wexner Foundation has run its programs as a unified organization under the couple's leadership.
 The Foundation has also added new programs to expand upon its mission of strengthening Jewish leaders.
 Since 2013, The Wexner Foundation has launched five additional programs: Wexner Service Corps (2013), Wexner Field Fellowship (2013), Wexner Senior Leaders (2014-2023), Wexner Davidson Fellowship (2024) and Wexner Resilient Leaders (2025).
 Since 2023, three programs have ended – Wexner Graduate Fellowship/Davidson Scholars Program, Wexner Israel Fellows, and Wexner Senior Leaders.

 The first of the foundation's core programs was founded in 1985.
-Leslie Wexner and Rabbi Herbert A. Friedman, the former CEO of the National United Jewish Appeal, established the Wexner Heritage Program.
+Leslie Wexner and Herbert A. Friedman, the former CEO of the National United Jewish Appeal, established the Wexner Heritage Program.
 This program's mission statement, according to the Wexner Foundation website, is "to educate Jewish communal leaders in the history, thought, traditions, and contemporary challenges of the Jewish people."